JacobPilawa/puzzleboard/README.md

 - add plot of PTR over time (and maybe the other rankings too?)
 - NN to take in images from ipdb and classify into box image/poster/normal image etc
 - predicting brand based on image

+### major revisions
+- 06/28: changed from a sloppier multipage approach to a cleaner one. there are some tradeoffs im working through (quick search), but overall much better